architolk/arduino-projects/pov-display/README.md

 adjusted = pow(original,gamma)*255
 ```
 A gamma of 2.5 or 2.2 is popular.
 We will do the gamma correction on the App-site, so no extra code is necessary on the ESP32.

+## Power issues

+We seem to have some power issues when the ESP32 is starting up and the light are also receiving power (which is not necessary at that point).
+We will use a MOSFET IRLZ44N to switch off the leds during startup.
+The MOSFET needs around 2.0V to completely turn on.
+To make this work, the load should be on the Drain-pin of the MOSFET, putting the MOSFET between the load and ground.

+Strangely enough the APA102 seems to connect to ground via the data/clock pins so we also need to turn of the level shifter.
+This is quite easy, as we can use the same signal for the MOSFET and the level shifter Output-enable pins.